v6Org01/jlv6/content/english/status/dashboard-3.md

 <div class="main-content">
   <div class="resource-description">
-    <p>This is the description 0f the Grafana dashboard for this website.</p>
+    <p>This is the description of the Grafana dashboard for this website.</p>
     <p>Here you can describe the purpose of the dashboard, how to interpret the metrics, and any other relevant information.</p>
   </div>
 </div>